PAIDiPaidThis.com

 Is a root canal cheaper on the NHS?

 Yes, usually by a wide margin.
 On the NHS in England a root canal is part of a Band 2 course of treatment at £76.60, whatever tooth it is.
 A private dentist charges their own fee, which is higher and increases for back teeth with more canals.
-The catch is that NHS appointments can be hard to get.
+The catch is that NHS appointments can be hard to get, which is what pushes many people towards private care in the first place.

 Why does a front tooth cost less than a back tooth?

-Front teeth generally have a single canal, so the work is quicker and simpler.
-Molars at the back can have three or four canals that curve and branch, which takes more time and skill.
-Private pricing reflects that, so molars sit at the top end.
-On the NHS the band charge stays the same either way.
+Front teeth generally have a single canal, so the work is quicker and more straightforward.
+Molars at the back can have three or four canals that curve and branch, which takes more time and more skill to clean out fully.
+Private pricing reflects that directly, so molars sit at the top end of the range.
+On the NHS the band charge stays the same either way, since it isn't priced tooth by tooth.

 Do I need a crown after a root canal?

-Often yes, particularly on molars that take heavy chewing forces, because a treated tooth becomes more brittle and a crown protects it from cracking.
-Front teeth can sometimes get away with a filling.
-A crown is charged separately, so factor it in when you compare quotes.
-Check the real prices below for both.
+Often yes, particularly on molars that take heavy chewing forces, because a treated tooth loses some of its structure and becomes more brittle, and a crown protects it from cracking under normal use.
+Front teeth can sometimes get away with just a filling instead.
+Either way the crown is charged separately from the root canal, so factor it into your total when you compare quotes rather than treating the root canal fee as the whole bill.